skillbert/rsmv/src/map/readme.md

     "area": "test",
     //the size of the output images, usually 256 or 512 "tileimgsize": 512,
+    //set to true to keep the output y origin at the bottom left, equal to the game z origin "noyflip": false,
+    //set to true to keep output chunks aligned with in-game chunks.
+Incurs performance penalty as more neighbouring chunks have to be loaded
+    "nochunkoffset": false,
     //list of layers to render
     "layers": [
         {